CodeYourFuture/syllabus-archive/node-db/lesson2.md

 > **Exercise**: Pass the `subheading` from the route to the view as well.

-> **Exercise**: Change Title to default to "My Blog" if no title was provided.
+> **Exercise**: Change Title to default to "My Profile" if no title was provided.
 Look at #if helpers for Handlebars http://handlebarsjs.com/builtin_helpers.html

 ## Partials
 Handlebars allows for template reuse through partials.
 Partials are normal Handlebars templates that may be called directly by other templates. ([Handlebars documentation](http://handlebarsjs.com/partials.html))